Lizz1102/InHisElementRetailManager/README.md

 ## Special Thanks

-Huge shoutout to one of my favorite instructors Tim Corey for making [TimCo Retail Manager Course](https://www.youtube.com/playlist?list=PLLWMQd6PeGY0bEMxObA6dtYXuJOGfxSPx) available on YouTube for free, which is the primary resource followed on building this system.
+Huge shoutout to one of my favorite instructors Tim Corey for making [TimCo Retail Manager Course](https://www.youtube.com/playlist?list=PLLWMQd6PeGY0bEMxObA6dtYXuJOGfxSPx) available on YouTube for free, which is the primary resource followed during building this system.

 ## Additional Resources